kyungh2e2e/Molock_ML25-2/README.md

 * Run open-world multi-class experiments (95 monitored + reject).
 * Train and evaluate a hierarchical two-stage model (detection → identification).

+> **Note:** Before running this notebook, please upload the provided `processed_traffic_data_26feats.pkl` to the working directory.
+No raw dataset or feature-selection preprocessing is required.
 ---